-You must be in stable employment and able to provide three months back statements and payslips.
-A stable employment history will be viewed favourably and may also help to reduce the interest rate that you pay on your loan.
+You must be in stable employment and able to provide your previous three months’ bank statements and payslips.
+Stable employment history will be viewed favourably and may also help to reduce the interest rate that you pay on your loan.

 If you’ve been in your job for less than three months, we may be able to help if you have been consistently employed in the past.

 If you are self-employed, it can be more difficult to obtain car finance, but it is possible.
 You can read more about getting car finance when you’re self-employed.

 If you work part-time, you will still have options.
 You will need to earn the lender’s minimum income criteria and be able to provide three months’ payslips.